-After selecting financial experts and bond counsel, district staff works with them through the preliminary debt analysis and structuring, the election process, and, upon voter approval of general obligation debt, the authorization, sale, execution and delivery of the bonds.
+After selecting financial experts and bond counsel, district staff works with them through the preliminary debt analysis and structuring, the election process (if applicable), and the authorization, sale, execution and delivery of the bonds.
 Specifically, staff responsibilities include:

-- ✓ Providing financial consultants with the required disclosure information for the preliminary and final official statements and providing bond counsel with a project description and draft wording for the ballot title and resolution. - ✓ Providing information required by rating agencies and bond insurers. - ✓ Overseeing and participating in the bond sale process.

-This includes approving bond pricing (either through negotiation or bid) and assisting bond counsel by providing all requested closing documentation. - ✓ Directing establishment of capital project funds for the deposit and investment of bond proceeds (including calculating and paying rebate, if any, during the life of the bonds) and debt service funds
+- Providing bond counsel with a project description and draft wording for the ballot title and resolution. - Providing financial consultants with the required disclosure information for the preliminary and final official statements. - Providing information required by rating agencies and bond insurers. - Applying for the Oregon School Bond Guaranty program for GO bonds. - Overseeing and participating in the bond sale process.
+This includes approving bond pricing (either through negotiation or bid) and assisting bond counsel by providing all requested closing documentation. - Directing establishment of capital project funds for the deposit and investment of bond proceeds (including calculating and paying rebate, if any, during the life of the bonds) and debt service funds to account for the payment of principal and interest on the bonded debt.

-- to account for the payment of principal and interest on the bonded debt. - ✓ Budgeting for debt service for the specific type of bonded indebtedness and obtaining budget committee and board approval as required by the Local Budget Law. - ✓ Filing the appropriate form with the county assessor to levy for debt service. - ✓ Complying with agreements to provide continuing disclosure to market participants.
+- Budgeting for debt service for the specific type of bonded indebtedness and obtaining budget committee and board approval as required by the Local Budget Law. - Filing the appropriate form with the county assessor to levy for debt service. - Complying with agreements to provide continuing disclosure to market participants.

-Legal and Financial Experts
+Legal and Financial Services